vuefront/vuefront-docs/guide/README.md

 ## Who is it for?

-Anyone from a basic Wordpress & Woocommerce user, OpenCart or Magenta webshop owner to a professional PrestaShop or Shopify Developer.
+Anyone from a basic Wordpress & Woocommerce user, OpenCart or Magento webshop owner to a professional PrestaShop or Shopify Developer.

 You can install and use VueFront today.
 The setup takes less than 5 minutes.
 You won't need to delete anything or make costly migrations.
 All you need is a computer with Nodejs & Yarn (or NPM) installed and access to your old-fashioned website files.